mct-ui/html5-boilerplate-NielsVerheuen/README.md

 # HTML 5 boilerplate
-THis is my HTML5 boilerplate
+This is my HTML5 boilerplate